Welcome to today's edition of the Rush 24-7 podcast.

 I think we ought to privatize airports.

-If we did that, or we privatized roads where your license fees would be paid to uh somebody who's running the road other than government.
+If we did that, or we privatize roads where your license fees would be paid to somebody who's running the road other than government, oil companies would have a fee instead of the government having to tax.

 Automobile companies could have a fee, the same thing.